rahulgawale/lwr-on-render/README.md

 # LWC Boilerplate Example

+I deployed a sample LWR app on render.com, Render.com is Heroku alternative, platform as a service.
+It also has plans for free tier.

+Checkout the live app on render.com - https://lwr-on-render-example.onrender.com/

 The **LWC Boilerplate** example contains the minimum code needed to get a simple Single Page Application (SPA) on LWR running.

 ## Project Setup